radext-wg/draft-ietf-radext-radiusdtls-bis/draft-ietf-radext-radiusdtls-bis.md

 The Event-Timestamp MUST NOT be updated on any retransmissions, as that would both negate the meaning of Event-Timestamp, and create the same problem as with Acct-Delay-Time.

 Not using Acct-Delay-Time allows for RADIUS packets to be retransmitted without change.
-In contrast, updating Acct-Delay-Time would require that the client create and send a new packet without signalling the server that the previous packet is no longer considered active.
+In contrast, updating Acct-Delay-Time would require that the client create and send a new packet without signaling the server that the previous packet is no longer considered active.
 This process can occur repeatedly, which leads to multiple different packets containing effectively the same information (except for Acct-Delay-Time).
 This duplication contributes to congestive collapse of the network, if a RADIUS proxy performs retransmission to the next hop for each of those packets independently.